 The answer:

-"No, only theoretically.
-The FKF method may though be circumvented by using a furiosly fast
+"Not reaally!
+The FKF method may though to be circumvented

-The battery of a light-weight low-powered device
+The battery of a light-weight low-powered device should also be

-should be many times larger for equal high-performance-computing (HPC) without the use of FKF.
+many times larger for equal high-performance-computing (HPC).

-competition in both accuracy and reliability begins also
+competition in both accuracy and reliability

 The answer: